 ]]>

 SAP HANA Development with SAP Cloud Application Programming Model using SAP Business Application Studio https://www.erpqna.com/sap-hana-development-with-sap-cloud-application-programming-model-using-sap-business-application-studio/?utm_source=rss&utm_medium=rss&utm_campaign=sap-hana-development-with-sap-cloud-application-programming-model-using-sap-business-application-studio Sat, 03 Dec 2022 10:56:19 +0000 https://www.erpqna.com/?p=70664 Goal: This Blog explains how you can leverage native SAP HANA development artifacts with CAP.
 In particular we look at the use of Calculation Views, inside Cloud Application Programming (CAP) Applications.
 This includes OData access to Calculation Views.
-Solution: Pre-requisites: Set Up SAP Business Application Studio for Development Launch the Business Application Studio (BAS) and […]
+Solution: Pre-requisites: Set Up SAP Business Application Studio for Development NOTE: In the SAP BTP trial and […]

 ]]>